golang-templates/seed/README.md

 ## FAQ

+### Why Visual Studio Code editor configuration

+Developers that use Visual Studio Code can take advantage of the editor configuration.
+While others do not have to care about it.
+Setting configs for each repo is unnecessary time consuming.
+VS Code is the most popular Go editor ([survey](https://blog.golang.org/survey2019-results) and it is officially [supported by the Go team](https://blog.golang.org/vscode-go).
+Yyou can always remove the [.vscode](.vscode) directory and update [.gitignore](.gitignore) if it really does not help you.

 ### Why nothing for GoLand

 The maintainer does not use GoLand.
 Fell free to create a pull request for [#2](https://github.com/golang-templates/seed/issues/2).